Robby Fabbri Game Preview: Red Wings vs. Flyers

 Fabbri Season Stats Insights

-- The implied probability that Fabbri hits the over on his points prop total is 47.6%, based on the odds.
+- The implied probability is 44.4% that Fabbri hits the over on his points over/under based on the odds.

-- The implied probability of Fabbri going over his assist prop bet, based on the odds, is 31.2%.
+- Given his moneyline odds, Fabbri has an implied probability of 29.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.